Density-Aware Farthest Point Sampling: Bound for the expected prediction error

 \section{Bound for the expected prediction error}

+In this section we develop our main theoretical contribution: an upper bound for the optimization objective in (\ref{optimization_problem}) that depends linearly on a novel weighted fill distance of the training set.
+We first introduce the concept of weighted fill distance of a set.
+We then establish assumptions and present our main theoretical result.

-The optimization problem in (\ref{optimization_problem}) cannot be solved directly because the labels of the points in $\cD$ and the data source distribution $p_{\cD}$ are unknown.
-To address this challenge, we establish an upper bound for the optimization objective in (\ref{optimization_problem}), depending linearly on a weighted fill distance of the training set.
-Subsequently, we introduce Density-Aware Farthest Point Sampling (DA-FPS), a novel data selection algorithm aiming at selecting training sets that can minimize the proposed bound.
-First, we define the weighted fill distance, a quantity we can associate with finite subsets of the feature space $\cX$ selected from $p_{\cX_{\cL}}$, which is the marginal on $\cX$ of a distribution $p_{\cL} \in \cP$, called training data distribution.
+Since the optimization problem in (\ref{optimization_problem}) cannot be solved directly due to the unknown labels of the points in $\cD$ and the unknown data source distribution $p_{\cD}$, we derive an upper bound for its optimization objective.
+This bound identifies the weighted fill distance of the training set as a key quantity to minimize for better prediction performance, motivating our Density-Aware Farthest Point Sampling (DA-FPS) algorithm introduced in the next section.
+We define the weighted fill distance, a quantity we can associate with finite subsets of the feature space $\cX$ selected from $p_{\cX_{\cL}}$, which is the marginal on $\cX$ of a distribution $p_{\cL} \in \cP$, called training data distribution. \begin{definition} Consider $\cX \subset \mathbb{R}^d$ bounded and $\cL_{\cX}=\{\bsx_j\}_{j=1}^b \subset \cX $, set of data locations sampled from $p_{\cX_{\cL}}$, marginal on $\cX$ of a distribution $p_{\cL} \in \cP$.
+Moreover, consider $p_{\cX_{\cD}}$ marginal on $\cX$ of a distribution $p_{\cD} \in \cP$.
+We define the \emph{weighted fill distance} of $\cL_{\cX}$ in $\cX$ with respect to $p_{\cX_{\cD}}$ as